FC Inter Boyarka

-Inter Boyarka was a Ukrainian football club that last played in Boyarka, Kyiv Oblast during Ukrainian Second League 2006-07 season.
+Inter Boiarka was a Ukrainian football club that last played in Boiarka, Kyiv Oblast during Ukrainian Second League 2006-07 season.
 The club was led by Volodymyr Smovzh and Borys Rudenko.

 History

 The club is considered to be a descendant of FC Systema-Boreks Borodianka.
-On decision of the Kyiv Oblast Football Federation the Borodianka club was replaced with FC Boyarka-2006 from Boyarka, Kyiv Oblast.
+On decision of the Kyiv Oblast Football Federation the Borodianka club was replaced with FC Boyarka-2006 from Boiarka, Kyiv Oblast.
 Next season the new club changed its name to Inter.
 In 2007 the club folded.

+The club set a new anti-record at that time by going for 35 matches without a win from 4 September 2005 to 14 October 2006.